Study: Marijuana use down 35% among Colorado teens

 Bradley said it is not just kids who are using less marijuana.

-“Sales right now are on a ten-month decline for the first time ever,” he told FOX31.
+“Sales right now are on a ten-month decline for the first time ever,” he told FOX31 in Denver.

 Bradley said there is just less money to spend on things like marijuana.